Looking to collect payment through client input forms? Read this first.

 You can use client input forms to collect shipping information, addresses, phone numbers, names, and more.

-To make sure you don't put your prospect or your business at risk, we need to warn you about collecting sensitive info.
-Sensitive information are things that could financially hurt your prospect if they got out, like banking info or SIN/SSNs.
+To ensure the safety of your prospect and business, we need to warn you about collecting sensitive info; ie, things that could financially hurt your prospect if they got out, like banking info or SIN/SSNs.

-Payment apps, such as Stripe, use powerful encryption measures to protect your information.
-We do have encryption in-app, as well as strong security for sending and viewing content.
-It is also safe to collect basic or public information through these forms.
-For now, though, we don't have the kind of security where we can say it's safe to collect sensitive info.
+Payment apps, such as Stripe, use powerful encryption tools to keep payment details private.
+We have encryption in-app, as well as tight security for sending and viewing content, so it’s safe to collect basic information through input forms.
+For now, though, we don't have the bank-level security to allow for safe collection of sensitive info.

 We're doing what we can to protect you and your prospect by blocking credit cards.
 If they try to enter a credit card number, we'll throw a warning saying we don't allow this.
 As an added step, we’ll purge that text from our servers the moment they click out of the text box.

-Also, if you ask for a credit card number in the editor, we'll throw a warning your way letting you know this won't work.
+Also, if you ask for a credit card number in the Editor, we'll show a warning to advise that this won't work.